roboticaml/roboticaml.github.io/posts/completeness-of-vision.md

 ## Behavioural Testing and Compliance
-Knowing that a model performs will for most circumstances may not be sufficient to satisfy the needs of your business objectives or your regulators.
+Knowing that a model performs well for most circumstances may not be sufficient to satisfy the needs of your business objectives or your regulators.
 You may also need to warrant that human criteria are satisfied.
-Robotica utilises the Gherkin language to formulate human-readable evaluations and tests, and integrate them into the machine learning automation pipeline.
+Robotica utilises the Gherkin language to formulate human-readable evaluations and tests, and integrate them into the unique machine learning automation pipeline.

 ## Deployment